ArturPab/Hangman/README.md

 - Menu.h - header file, which has menu() function.
 It connects Menu.cpp with Hangman.cpp
 - Menu.cpp - source file, created mainly for moving in Menu.
 It has functions, which create menu and Enum classes to move by W and S, it also has openResultTable() function to read score file.
 OpenRules() function displays rules.
 Start option starts chooseLevel() function, where is startGame(std::string levelFileName) function (levelFileName depends on choose level by player.
 - Game.h - header file, which has startGame() function.
 It connects Game.cpp with Menu.cpp
-Game.cpp - source file, which has funtions that create the Hangman game.
+- Game.cpp - source file, which has funtions that create the Hangman game.
 It reads words from hard.txt, medium.txt, easy.txt and save scores to result.txt.
 Drawing a part of hangman depends on number of mistake, which had been made.
 When player would guess the letter, it will appear in all correct places.
-Result.txt – text file with players and scores Rules.txt – text file with rules
+- Result.txt – text file with players and scores
+- Rules.txt – text file with rules
-Easy.txt – text file with easy words
+- Easy.txt – text file with easy words
-Medium.txt – text file with medium words
+- Medium.txt – text file with medium words
-Hard.txt – text file with hard words
+- Hard.txt – text file with hard words

+# 4. Summary
+Application can be expanded into graphic form to be more comfortable for players and look more clearer.